Kenny7Zhang/brain/README.md

 We choose the maximum fscore image as our output.
 So the shreshold of our model is 0.85.
 We compare the metrics between baseline and our model as follows.

 <img src="images/13.png" width="600" height="300">

+## Reference
+[1] Xie, S. and Tu, Z., 2015.
+Holistically-nested edge detection.
+In Proceedings of the IEEE international conference on computer vision (pp. 1395-1403).